 What is sciatica?

-Sciatica refers to a group of symptoms that occur when either sciatic nerve is compressed, injured or inflamed.
+The spine is divided into five regions: cervical (uppermost), thoracic, lumbar, sciatic and coccyx (at the base of the spinal cord).
+Sciatica refers to a group of symptoms that occur when a sciatic nerve is compressed, injured or inflamed.
 The sciatic nerves are the longest nerves in the body.
-They branch out from the spinal cord in the lower back and run through the buttocks and down the legs.
+They branch out from either side of the spinal cord in the lower back (the sciatic region) and run through the buttocks and down the legs.
 The sciatic nerves and their branches are responsible for both movement and sensation in the legs and feet.

-Sciatica is treatable.
-Treatment for sciatica varies depending on the severity of your symptoms, the presence of complications, your age and medical history, and the type of work and activities you perform.
+Sciatica nerve symptoms are treatable.
+Sciatica treatment varies depending on the severity of your symptoms, the presence of complications, your age and medical history, and the type of work and activities you perform.

 Seek prompt medical care if you experience symptoms of sciatica, such as pain that runs down the leg.
 Early diagnosis and treatment can reduce or eliminate symptoms and complications, such as loss of leg movement and disability.
-Seek immediate medical care (call 911) if you, or someone you are with, have loss of leg movement or sensation, or loss of bowel or bladder control (incontinence).
+Seek immediate medical care (call 911) for symptoms involving loss of leg movement or sensation, or loss of bowel or bladder control.

 What are the symptoms of sciatica?

-The type and severity of symptoms of sciatica vary among individuals.
-Certain activities, such as coughing, sneezing, movement of the back, or sudden movements, can make symptoms worse.
+The type and severity of symptoms of sciatica vary from person to person.
+Certain activities can make sciatica nerve pain and other symptoms worse.
+Examples include coughing, sneezing, movement of the back, or sudden movements.

 Symptoms of sciatica may include: